CyanWatts/Pirate_Duel_MicroBattles2/README.md

 	The file "PirateDuel_Setup1.0.msi" and "setup.exe" is for the setup of this game ( Windows )

-	Note that it's required to put the file "PirateDuel_Setup1.0.msi" and "setup.exe" in the same directory.
+	Note that it's required to put the file "PirateDuel_Setup1.0.msi" and "setup.exe" in the same directory to make a successful setup.

 # 1. Operating instructions：(Keyboard)